stytchauth/stytch-blog-example-app-b2b-saml-sso-python-flask/README.md

 # Integrating SAML Single Sign-On with Python, Okta, and Stytch
-This is a companion example app for the tutorial blog post - [Integrating SAML Single Sign-On with Python, Okta, and Stytch] (https://stytch.com/blog/integrating-saml-sso-with-python-okta-stytch).
+This is a companion example app for the tutorial blog post - [Integrating SAML Single Sign-On with Python, Okta, and Stytch](https://stytch.com/blog/integrating-saml-sso-with-python-okta-stytch).
 Read the blog post to get started and follow along.

 ## Getting started